jjsch/intention-clarification/README.md

 # intention-clarification
-A dataset of clarification requesets extracted from the AMI Corpus, annotated for whether they target intentionality.
+A dataset of clarification requests extracted from the AMI Corpus, annotated for whether they target intentionality.

 The data is extracted from the AMI corpus [1] using the heuristic detailed in [2].
 It is annotated by two expert annotators.